Audio Visual Technicians, Crew & Staff In Austin

 - ME (Master Electrician): The ME works directly with the LD/L1 with the distribution of power, assignment and patching of dimmers and lamp replacement.
 The ME is primarily used in the General Session environment.

 Equally important, our AV crew is comprised of computer techs, carpenters, projectionists, stagehands, PowerPoint designers and spotlight operators.
-No matter what your event is, if you need audio visual labor anywhere in Austin, Video Tech Services is the best and widely known industry expert.
+No matter what your event is, if you need audio visual techs anywhere in Austin, Video Tech Services is the best and widely known industry expert to provide the staff you need.
 We have passion, experience and reliability to ensure that your show exceeds your expectations.

 We also provide the following additional services to the Austin area: